Rook matroids and log-concavity of $P$-Eulerian polynomials: The rook matroid

 \subsection{Relation to positroids}

-\begin{definition} Let $A$ be a $d \times n$ matrix with real entries such that all its maximal minors are non-negative.
+\begin{definition} Let $A$ be a full rank $d \times n$ matrix with real entries such that all its maximal minors are non-negative.
 The representable matroid $M(A)$ associated to $A$ is called a \defin{positroid}. \end{definition}

-The property of being a positroid is strongly dependent on the total ordering on the ground set of the matroid.
-The assertions we make in this subsection depend on the ordering previously introduced on the ground set of the rook matroid; for convenience, we give this ordering a name.
+The property of being a positroid is strongly dependent on the total ordering on the ground set of the matroid; the ordering we use here is the standard ordering for the rook matroid introduced in Section~\ref{section:rook_matroid}.
+The proof method we use is reminiscent of Oh's proof of the positroid property of lattice path matroids~\cite{Oh2011Positroids}.

-\begin{definition} We say that a skew shape $\lambda / \mu$ with $r$ rows and $c$ columns has the \defin{matroid labeling} if its rows are labeled $1$ to $r$ from top to bottom and the columns are labeled $r+1$ to $r+c$ from left to right. \end{definition}

-Throughout this subsection, every rook matroid will have the matroid labeling.
-This turns out to be the correct total ordering on the ground set in order for the rook matroid to be a positroid; the reason for this is hinted at when determining the Grassmann necklace of this matroid.

-As alluded to before, there are several classes of combinatorial objects with which positroids are in bijection\cite{Postnikov2006TotalPositivity}.
-The Grassmann necklaces make up one such class; we recall their definition below.